carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ### Multiple output files

-When an output file name contains a `*` or `?` character it is interpreted as a pattern match.
+When an output file name contains a `*` or `?` metacharacter it is interpreted as a pattern match.
-This allows to capture multiple files into a list and output them as a one item channel.
+This allows us to capture multiple files into a list and output them as a one item channel.

 For example, here we will capture the files `fastqc.html` and directory `fastqc.zip` produced as results from FastQC in the output channel.